gophergala/application-framework/README.md

 This project is a full modular web application framework.
 Useful when we have or write many applications and we want to concentrate all of them into single application with autentication.

-Modularity is based on some go specific caracteristics and modules are plugable at compile time.
+The modularity is based on some go specific characteristics and modules are plugable at compile time.

 Everithing but main.go is a module and have the same structure.
 You can add or remove any of mod_*.go file and program compile and run flawless (wow!).